dell/omnia/accelerator/README.rst

 The following configurations take place when running ``accelerator.yml``
 	i.
 Servers with AMD GPUs are identified and the latest GPU drivers and ROCm platforms are downloaded and installed. ii.
 Servers with NVIDIA GPUs are identified and the specified CUDA toolkit is downloaded and installed. iii.
-Servers with Gaudi Accelerators are identified and the latest drivers and tools are downloaded and installed. iv.
-For the rare servers with both NVIDIA and AMD GPUs installed, all the above mentioned download-ables are installed to the server.
+For the rare servers with both NVIDIA and AMD GPUs installed, all the above mentioned download-ables are installed to the server. iv.
-	v.
 Servers with neither GPU are skipped.